rek3000/health_check/README.md

 ```bash
 pip install .
 ```
-### Using pyinstaller - localbuild (bundle all dependencies and modules as an executable):
+### Using pyinstaller - local (bundle all dependencies and modules as an executable):
 ```bash
 # Use virtualenv (optional)
 # Create virtualenv